 Number of neighbors

 Specify a positive integer to represent the number of neighbors to include in the analysis for each target feature.
 When the value chosen for the Conceptualization of Spatial Relationships parameter is K Nearest Neighbors, each target feature will be evaluated within the context of the closest K features (where K is the number of neighbors specified).
 For Inverse Distance or Fixed Distance Band, when you run the Generate Spatial Weights Matrix tool, specifying a value for the Number of Neighbors parameter will ensure that each feature has a minimum of K neighbors.
 For the polygon contiguity methods, any feature that does not have the Number of Neighbors specified will get additional neighbors based on feature centroid proximity.
-For the Grouping Analysis tool, providing a value for the Number of Neighbors encourages feature proximity within each group.
-Specifying 6 neighbors, for example, will limit groups to features sharing at least one of six nearest neighbors to other features in the group.

 Weights matrix file